Experiencing one of the following problems:

 - Airmatic pressure sensor

-Most owners don’t even know that there is an air suspension compressor filter.
+Most owners don’t even know an air suspension compressor filter exists.
 After all, it is well hidden.
 The air suspension compressor filter should be replaced as it is considered a maintenance item.
 If the filter gets clogged, it can dramatically impact the life and efficiency of the air suspension compressor.
 The filter part number A2203200069 costs only a few dollars when purchased online.

 Check the price on Amazon.